protontypes/open-sustainable-technology/README.md

 - [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
 - [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk/) - Helps you build the carbon aware software solutions with the intelligence to use the greenest energy sources.
+- [ecoCode](https://github.com/green-code-initiative/ecoCode) - Reduce the environmental footprint of your programs with this cutting-edge SonarQube plugin.

 ## Emissions